AdobeDocs/app-builder/src/pages/getting_started/common_troubleshooting.md

 ## Before you proceed

-- Check your Node version and tool versions to ensure they are supported by Project Firefly and up-to-date.
+- Check your Node version and tool versions to ensure they are supported by App Builder and up-to-date.
 You can find the latest supported version [here](index.md).
 - Check if your application is on Dropbox or OneDrive as file watchers sometimes cause unexpected errors.

 ## General debugging

 When your action code doesn't work as expected, you may want to investigate into what exactly went wrong.
-Project Firefly provides the [Logging SDK](https://github.com/adobe/aio-lib-core-logging), please check out [Firefly's Application Logging](../guides/application_logging.md) for more details.
+App Builder provides the [Logging SDK](https://github.com/adobe/aio-lib-core-logging), please check out [Firefly's Application Logging](../guides/application_logging.md) for more details.

 To see the latest activations of your project, run this command:
 ```bash